 diversity trainers for your employer or your business.

 We can help you understand transgender and provide needed support or resources to get the

 help you need.

 Send an email to

 TGLondon@execulink.com.
 Introduce yourself and tell us

-where you are located, the reasons for your request for help etc.
+where you are located (City and Country please), the reasons for your request for help etc.

 The more information you provide up front, the better we are able to

 NOTE: Transgender London